1austrartsua1/KEGG_ML/readme.md

 Incorporating KEGG pathways into ML models for Phenotype prediction.

-## GSE
+## Folders
-gene expression data.
+- GSE: gene expression data.

-## KEGG_pathways

-Some kegg pathway files downloaded from the KEGG database.
+- KEGG_pathways: Some kegg pathway files downloaded from the KEGG database.
 Feel free to add more

-## pathway_new_topList_low

-Some more KEGG pathways that were associated with the low dose classification problem
+- pathway_new_topList_low: Some more KEGG pathways that were associated with the low dose classification problem

 ## files